reframejs/reframe/docs/usage-manual.template.md

 ~~~

 Note that CSS and static assets are handled by webpack,
-and you can customize how CSS and static assets are handled by customizing the webpack configuration.
+and we can customize how CSS and static assets are handled by customizing the webpack configuration.
 We referer to the Customization Manual for how to customize the webpack configuration.

 Also note that all types of static assets are supported.